What's new?

 White-coloured stream in Val Costainas

-Since 2000, white-coloured stones have been found in the bed of the Aua da Prasüra stream in Val Costainas above Sta.
+Since the year 2000, white-coloured stones have been found in the bed of the Aua da Prasüra stream in Val Costainas above Sta.
 Maria.
 This phenomenon has already been observed in some high-altitude mountain streams in the Eastern Alps.
-The colour comes from flakes of aluminium sulphate deposited on the stones.
+The colour comes from flakes of aluminium sulphate that are deposited on the stones.
 The formation of the flakes is due to the production of sulphuric acid in permafrost areas.
-Therefore, there is a possibility that the water quality of the affected mountain streams will deteriorate in the future due to climate warming.
-The investigation of the Aua da Prasüra in the Val Costainas and additional laboratory experiments should help to better assess future developments.
+It is therefore possible that the water quality of the affected mountain streams will deteriorate in the future due to global warming.
+The study of the Aua da Prasüra in Val Costainas and additional laboratory experiments should help to better assess future developments.